 Four children arrived in quick succession from 1917 to 1925, coming of age when their grandfather’s cars were changing the world more profoundly than anyone imagined.
 Henry II and Benson were born just two years apart in 1917 and 1919.
 The only girl, Josephine, nicknamed “Dody,” arrived four years later, and the baby of the family, William Clay, two years after that.

-With their children, the Fords routinely spend weekends in the country, enjoyed birdwatching and boating, and traveled throughout the U.S. and Europe.
+With their children, the Fords routinely spent weekends in the country, enjoyed birdwatching and boating, and traveled throughout the U.S. and Europe.
 Yet, they always returned here – to their family home on the shore of Lake St. Clair.

 The Fords enjoyed a warm and affectionate family life, full of quality time spent together.

-Our new Visitor Center features "The Ford Family Story" exhibition.
+Our Visitor Center features "The Ford Family Story" exhibition.
 Stroll through the gallery to view family films, hear their stories, and learn more about the Fords.